BetweenWalls/PD2-Singleplayer/README.md

 The **PlugY.exe (modded)** file is a shortcut for using [modpacks](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks) and is preconfigured to use the default English installation directory.
 If your **Diablo II** directory is *not* **C:\Program Files (x86)\Diablo II** then it won't function until you modify its "Target" and "Start in" properties.

 ### Troubleshooting
+Setup:
 * PlugY may not load correctly if it is added after a fresh PD2 installation or if PD2 hasn't been updated in a while - run the game once via the launcher to fix it
 * Older versions of PlugY had a different folder structure (some files were in the **Diablo II** folder instead of the **Diablo II/ProjectD2** folder) so they won't be ovewritten automatically - delete those old files manually if there are any issues
 * Old characters from previous seasons may not load correctly - to update them, see [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2)

 PlugY bugs:
 * If a single stash page contains many items that each have many affixes (e.g. maps) then crashes can occur when accessing that page or at any time if that page was the most recently viewed page
-    * FIX: Reduce the number of maps stored per page, or switch to another page before leaving the stash or saving/exiting
+    * FIX: Reduce the number of maps stored per page, or switch to another page before leaving the stash
-* Having gold in the shared stash can cause issues such as preventing oskills from working correctly
+* Having gold in the shared stash can cause issues such as preventing oskills from working correctly (disabled by default)
-    * FIX: Ensure no "shared gold" remains in the stash during normal gameplay (the "shared gold" feature is disabled by default)
+    * FIX: Ensure no "shared gold" remains in the stash during normal gameplay
 * The "toggle stash" button may be set to the wrong stash upon loading until interacting with the current stash - this happens if the most recent stash interaction prior to saving/exiting involved using a PlugY stash button instead of manipulating an item in the stash
     * FIX: Add or remove an item from the stash prior to saving/exiting (this also fixes the button at any time if it's set wrong)
 * Stash navigation may be buggy if the stash pages are empty - the navigation will appear to jump between the wrong pages, but it is actually just displaying the wrong page numbers for all pages between the first page (page 1) and the first index (page 10)
-    * FIX: Put an item on page 10 or higher (you'll also need to exit to the character menu and rejoin)
+    * FIX: Put an item on page 10 or higher and save/exit

 ## Stash Organization
 The shared stash has multiple pages and can be navigated in increments of 1, 10, or 100 pages at a time.
 The stash is organized as follows: